Der Pass: Premise

-A year later, Ellie mentors junior detective, Yela, who is joined by Gedeon, as a police advisor.
-They investigate another serial killer, Xandi, who tortures, rapes and revives his female victims before killing them.
-Xandi uses folklore rituals when dispatching wild animals.
+A year later, Ellie mentors junior detective Yela, and is joined by Gedeon as a police advisor.
+They investigate another serial killer, Xandi, who tortures, rapes, and revives his female victims before killing them.
+Xandi uses folklore rituals typical of how hunters killed and displayed wild animals.
 Both Ellie and Gedeon are recovering from traumas.
 Xandi is protected by his older brother Wolfgang, his mother Therese, the family's employee Manni and investigating chief detective Manuel.
-Wolfgang kills Yela with his rifle.
-Gedeon smuggles rifle out of evidence archive at Therese's behest.
-Xandi is arrested and imprisoned for multiple murders.
-Wolfgang leaves for South Africa.
-Therese pays to have bullet removed from Gedeon's brain.
+Wolfgang kills Yela with a family rifle.
+Following an anonymous tip from Wolfgang, Xandi is arrested and imprisoned for multiple murders, and confesses for the killing of Yela too.
+Gedeon smuggles the rifle out of the evidence archive at Therese's behest, in exchange for Theresa paying a surgeon to remove the bullet from Gedeon's brain.
+Wolfgang leaves for South Africa, and Gedeon is reinstated with honors as a police officer.